Skip to Main Content

 Hybrid varieties are produced using controlled methods of pollination, usually by breeders selecting for particular, desired traits.
 Hybrid seeds are most often commercially available, and may be labelled as F1.
 Seeds produced by hybridization may result in vigourous, first generation plants, but subsequent generations tend to be unstable and not true-to-type.
 Many hybridized varieties will not even produce seeds that can be harvested.
 Gardeners using hybrid seeds usually have to purchase new seeds every year.

-Your donations of open-pollinated seeds will ensure that the Kwantlen Seed Library, over time, will develop a collection of seeds that are adapted to local growing conditions and shared among community members.
+Your donation will ensure that the Kwantlen Seed Library, over time, will develop a collection of seeds that are adapted to local growing conditions and shared among community members.

 Questions?
 Ask staff at the service counter, or email Celia Brinkerhoff.